-In March 2022, the Group donated £20,000 to the Daily Mail Ukrainian appeal.
-We also made our other regular donations in the year including £10,000 to Land Aid and other smaller contributions being mainly adverts within charity programs or diaries.
+In March 2022 the Group donated £20,000 to the Daily Mail Ukrainian appeal.
+We also made regular other donations in the year including £10,000 to Land Aid and other smaller contributions being mainly adverts within Charity programs or diaries.